CiscoTestAutomation/getting-started/source/quickstart/manageconnections.rst

 Manage device connections
 =============================
-This section describes how to connect to network devices using the |librarybold| and gives you quick examples that you can try yourself.
+This section describes how to connect to network devices using the |librarybold|.
+It also gives you quick examples that you can try yourself.

 How the |library| connects to devices
 -------------------------------------